Service Detail

 Utility And Infrastructure Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm utility demand and routing constraints is treated as a project decision point, not a handoff moment.
-We connect it to service capacity and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm utility demand, Hays County routing constraints, EARC compliance requirements, and service provider agreement timelines is treated as a project decision point, not a handoff moment.
+We connect it to service capacity verification with Hays County electric cooperatives, City of San Marcos Utilities, and water district providers before design locks in service assumptions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate underground planning with site and building release
+Coordinate underground planning with site grading, limestone rock routing conditions, and building release milestones

-Coordinate underground planning with site and building release is treated as a project decision point, not a handoff moment.
-We connect it to routing conflicts and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate underground planning with site grading, limestone rock routing conditions, and building release milestones is treated as a project decision point, not a handoff moment.
+We connect it to routing conflicts on limestone sites where karst features, shallow rock, and existing utility corridors limit underground routing options and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Execute infrastructure packages in the right sequence is treated as a project decision point, not a handoff moment.
-We connect it to inspection timing and keep the team aligned on what must be resolved before the next trade package moves.
+Execute infrastructure packages in the right sequence with TCEQ erosion controls and Hays County inspection scheduling active is treated as a project decision point, not a handoff moment.
+We connect it to inspection timing coordination with City of San Marcos, Hays County, TCEQ, and EARC compliance milestones that directly control vertical construction release dates and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Manage inspections and tie-ins carefully is treated as a project decision point, not a handoff moment.
-We connect it to vertical-release coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Manage inspections, tie-ins, and service activation carefully with building release dates tied to utility completion milestones is treated as a project decision point, not a handoff moment.
+We connect it to vertical-release coordination that ties utility completion milestones to structural mobilization dates in the project schedule and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over infrastructure that supports immediate operations is treated as a project decision point, not a handoff moment.
-We connect it to service capacity and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over infrastructure that supports immediate operations with City of San Marcos, Hays County, and TCEQ documentation complete is treated as a project decision point, not a handoff moment.
+We connect it to service capacity verification with Hays County electric cooperatives, City of San Marcos Utilities, and water district providers before design locks in service assumptions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit